snixtho/TrackmaniaIo.ApiClient/docfx/index.md

 // do something with the map information
 ```

+## Examples
+Some examples on the usage of the client can be found [here](https://github.com/snixtho/TrackmaniaIo.ApiClient/tree/master/src/Examples).

 ## Api Docs
 You can find a list of available resources and their methods [here](/api/TrackmaniaIo.ApiClient.Resources.html).